RomanDuir/RomanDuir/README.md

 🥳 Hello there!
 My name is Roman and I am a backend developer.

-👾 I specialize in full-cycle software development, particularly creating products for internal clients and automating the internal business processes of a leading telecommunications company in Russia.
+👾 I am involved in software development for the largest bank in Russia.
+I am developing internal products to optimize the company's workflow and the core of the banking application.

 🎓 My GitHub is solely for educational projects and to help me learn new technologies.